ralfbecher/irregular-widgets/README.md

 ![DynamicLabelTableImage](img/SheetSelectionTriggerSettings.png)

 For design time it displays the parameters (also the result of a value expression) and a test button.
-After successful testing you switch of the display and selection is processed automatically if the sheet is opened where you placed this widget.
+After successful testing you switch off the display and selection is processed automatically if the sheet is opened where you placed this widget.

 ![DynamicLabelTableImage](img/SheetSelectionTriggerWidget.png)